 MCLA-145 is in clinical development in a global, phase 1, open-label, clinical trial evaluating MCLA-145 in patients with solid tumors.
-The trial consists of a dose escalation phase, followed by a planned dose expansion phase.
-We are also evaluating the combination of MCLA-145 with Keytruda, with enrollment on-going.
+The trial is in the dose expansion phase, and we continue to monitor and evaluate patients on treatment with the combination of MCLA-145 with pembrolizumab.